 Red Hat Marketplace #

-OpenShift from Red Hat Marketplace (RHM) is a container platform using Kubernetes Helm charts that automate the provisioning, management, and scaling of applications to any cloud platform or even on-prem.
+OpenShift from Red Hat Marketplace (RHM) is a container platform using Kubernetes operators that automate the provisioning, management, and scaling of applications to any cloud platform or even on-prem.
 Starburst Enterprise platform (SEP) is available on RHM as of OpenShift version 4.

 Before you get started, here are some things you need:

-- Access to an OpenShift cluster using IAM credentials, and with sufficient Elastic IPs
+- Access to an OpenShift cluster with with correctly-sized nodes, using IAM credentials, and with sufficient Elastic IPs

 - Previously installed and configured Kubernetes, including access to